fitzsimonsjl/pd-notes/KodeKloud/DevOps Prereqs/DevOps Prerequisites Course.md

-`ip route` or `route` - used to view the routing table `ip route add` - used to add entries to the routing table `cat /proc/sys/net/ipv4/ip_forward` - to check if IP forwarding is enabled on a host
+`ip route` or `route` - used to view the routing table `ip route add` - used to add entries to the routing table `cat /proc/sys/net/ipv4/ip_forward` - to check if IP forwarding is enabled on a host.